1. PLEASE READ FIRST

 - These instructions are not officially supported by Canonical, and so you use them at your own risk.

-- This process has been tested on:
+- This process has been tested on the following versions.

 At the time of writing, I have been told that Grub and Initramfs do not support ZFS.
 So, if you intend to use ZFS, please try a workaround (scroll down to "If using ZFS instead of btrfs").
+I can't promise that this will work.

 5.2.
 Data loss